-- (i) The Air Force will not require the SBC enter into an agreement with any Federal Laboratory to perform any portion of an SBIR/STTR award, as a condition for an SBIR/STTR award. - (ii) The Air Force will not issue an SBIR/STTR award or approve an agreement between an SBIR/STTR awardee and Federal Laboratory if the SBC will not meet the minimum work performance requirements set forth in § 6(a)(4) of this Policy Directive. - (iii) The Air Force will not issue an SBIR/STTR award or approve an agreement between an SBIR/STTR Awardee and a Federal Laboratory that violates any SBIR/STTR requirement set forth in statute or this Policy Directive, including any SBIR/STTR Data Rights protections. - (iv) Neither the Air Force nor the Federal Laboratory will require a SBIR/STTR awardee to allow the Federal Laboratory to perform program portions providing for an advance payment greater than that necessary to cover 30 days' performance.
+(i) The Air Force will not require the SBC enter into an agreement with any Federal Laboratory perform any portion of an SBIR/STTR award, as a condition for an SBIR/STTR award.

+(ii) The Air Force will not issue an SBIR/STTR award or approve an agreement between an SBIR/STTR awardee and Federal Laboratory if the SBC will not meet the minimum work performance requirements set forth in § 6(a)(4) of this Policy Directive.

+(iii) The Air Force will not issue an SBIR/STTR award or approve an agreement between an SBIR/STTR Awardee and a Federal Laboratory that violates any SBIR/STTR requirement set forth in statute or this Policy Directive, including any SBIR/STTR Data Rights protections.

+(iv) Neither the Air Force nor the Federal Laboratory will require a SBIR/STTR awardee to allow the Federal Laboratory to perform program portions providing for an advance payment greater than that necessary to cover 30 days' performance.

 NOTE: Companies selected for award may be required to submit further documentation to substantiate costs, e.g., support equipment, materials, consultant, or subcontractor costs.
+Neither Phase I funding commitments nor cost share are permitted for proposals under Topic AF21B-TCSO1.